 HealthDiva Keeps You Healthy With Diabetes

 Diabetes – A health condition that has become very widespread in existence.
-As per World Health Organization (WHO), a total of 347 million individuals are influenced by this disorder globally and by 2030, diabetes will be the seventh chief reason for deaths all over.
+As per the World Health Organization (WHO), a total of 347 million individuals are influenced by this disorder globally and by 2030, diabetes will be the seventh chief reason for deaths all over.

 Many of you are already acquainted with the disease.
-You can comfortably have a discussion on the effects of diabetes, why it happens, its cures, any physical exercises for healing and so on.
-Sadly, most of what you know is just a gossip!
+You can comfortably have a discussion on the effects of diabetes, why it happens, its cures, any physical exercises for healing, and so on.
+Sadly, most of what you know is just gossip!
 Most of you must not be having a clear understanding of the disorder.
 Most times, consideration of a disease is the battle half won.

 What is Diabetes?

 Diabetes or Diabetes Mellitus is a metabolic disorder, in which blood sugar levels rise which gives rise to a mixture of complications.
 Generally, the body organ named Pancreas is mainly accountable for the production of the hormone, insulin.
 What is insulin?
 It is responsible for the absorption of glucose from the blood.
 Now, you must be thinking about how this insulin is linked to diabetes?
 Let me tell you when your body produces less insulin or no insulin, it results in an excess of glucose levels in the blood, causing the condition, Diabetes.